 68k COURSE Overview

-NOTE: There are only 100 spots for the 2025 Twisted Fork 68k, due to our current permit with the Forest Service.
-We anticipate the cap will grow significantly in future years, once we have the opportunity to apply for a multi-year permit.
+NOTE: There are only 100 spots for the 2026 Twisted Fork 68k, due to our current permit with the Forest Service.
+We anticipate the cap will grow in future years, once we have the opportunity to apply for a multi-year permit.

 Start/Finish: Basin Recreation Center/Newpark Amphitheater